brogency/image-pattern/README.md

 ### TODO

+- [ ] Make it possible to change the image format.
 - [ ] Do something with the autocomplete to create objects (Since all objects are inherited from pydantic.BaseModel, they do not contain meta information for the autocomplete.
 Perhaps should manually write all the constructors.).
 - [ ] Think about using context.
 Using Context.var() with a string name does not seem to be the best way.
 - [ ] Make it possible to shift within the layer not only to down, but also to the right.